Do any of these scenarios sound familiar to you?

 Again, one has the choice of battery-operated or corded.
 In this case, given that sawing quickly drains most batteries, the average homeowner would be well advised to seek out a corded model.
 They also come in a variety of blade diameters.
 The 7-1/4" blade size is fine for home use.

-Some other features to be look out for: a power cord that's at least six feet long, a spindle lock to hold the blade stationary so you can change it, a safety interlock (which can save you from a mishap), and long-lasting carbide-tipped blades.
+Some other features to look for: a power cord that's at least six feet long, a spindle lock to hold the blade stationary so you can change it, a safety interlock (which can save you from a mishap), and long-lasting carbide-tipped blades.
 Make sure you can clearly see the cutting line and blade while operating; some are even equipped with a laser guide, useful except in bright sunlight.
 Look for one that allows the blade to be tilted in relation to the cutting plate, which will allow you to make angled cuts along the edge of a board.